Service Quality, Inventory and Competition: An Empirical Analysis of Mobile Money Agents in Africa

 The use of electronic money transfer through cellular networks ("mobile money") is rapidly increasing in the developing world.
 The resulting electronic currency ecosystem could improve the lives of the estimated 2 billion people who live on less than $2 a day by facilitating more secure, accessible, and reliable ways to store and transfer money than are currently available.
 The development of this ecosystem requires a network of agents to conduct cash-for-electronic value transactions and vice versa.
-This paper estimates the effect of competition and service quality on mobile money demand.
-In this setting, service quality consists of service reliability (lower stockout and system downtime rates), pricing transparency, and agent expertise.
-Among our results, we find that agents experience reduced demand for service failures due to stockouts, but not for service failures due to network downtime, suggesting that consumers differentially ascribe responsibility for service failure based on the type of failure they experience.
-We find that both stockout rate and agent expertise are important competitive dimensions in this setting.
-Pricing transparency, on the other hand, has a main effect on demand but has no significant interaction with competitive intensity.
-This paper furthers our understanding of the impact and interaction of quality and competition in service settings, while developing a foundation for the exploration of mobile money by OM scholars.
+This paper examines how service quality, competition, and poverty are related to demand and inventory (of electronic credit and physical cash) where, in this setting, service quality consists of pricing transparency and agent expertise.
+Among our results, we find that average demand increases with both pricing transparency and agent expertise, and that agent expertise interacts positively with competitive intensity.
+We also find that competition is associated with higher inventory holdings of both cash and electronic value, and that agents in high-poverty areas hold greater amounts of cash but do not carry a smaller amount of electronic value indicating that they devote more capital to their inventory.
+These results offer insight to mobile money operators with respect to monitoring, training, and the business case for their agents.
+This paper furthers our understanding of service quality, competition and inventory, while developing a foundation for the exploration of mobile money by operations management scholars.

 Keywords: service operations;